dfaker/WebmGenerator/README.md

 ![Filtering](https://github.com/dfaker/WebmGenerator/blob/version2-tk/DocumentationImages/04%20-%20Filtering.png)

-Once all subclips have been defined you may want to use the filtering tab to add visual filters, denoising or cropping.
+Once all subclips have been defined you may want to use the **Filters** tab to add visual filters, denoising or cropping.

 The right hand pane shows you a real-time video preview of what your output will look like with the selected filters applied.